-BCI has a national and international reputation of being a professional, knowledgeable investment management firm with a strong commitment to our clients, our fiduciary responsibilities and their best financial interests.
-This is something that we are proud of and continue to work hard to maintain.
+BCI has a national and international reputation of being a professional, knowledgeable investment and asset management firm.
+We have a strong commitment to our clients, their best financial interests, and our fiduciary responsibilities.
+We are proud of this and work hard to maintain our commitment.

 BCI was established as an independently managed corporation: